holonic — Graph-Native Holonic RDF Systems

 pixi run serve

-This launches JupyterLab with the eleven example notebooks in notebooks/ available.
+This launches JupyterLab with the thirteen example notebooks in notebooks/ available.
 Notebooks are committed with outputs stripped; executing them locally populates output cells without affecting the committed state.
 Run pixi run check-notebooks before committing to confirm no outputs leaked in.

 Roadmap